A Skip to content

 1. Avoid

-If the work can be done from the ground, avoid height entirely.
-Use extendable tools or reposition tasks to lower levels when possible.
+Stay away from heights if the job can be done from the ground.
+When feasible, utilize extendable tools or relocate tasks to lower levels.

 2. Prevent

-If work at height is necessary, prevent falls using guardrails, safety gates, or work platforms with built-in fall protection.
+If you have to work at a height, use guardrails, safety gates, or work platforms with built-in fall protection to help prevent working-at-height hazards and keep people from falling.

 3. Mitigate

-Where falls cannot be eliminated, fall arrest systems such as harnesses, self-retracting lifelines, and anchor connectors must be used to reduce the impact of a fall.
+If falls can't be avoided, fall arrest systems like harnesses, self-retracting lifelines, and anchor connectors must be utilized to lessen the damage done by a fall.

 Employers must also ensure: